The Cost of LEDs: Start saving sooner than you think

 - In addition, there are hidden savings: Incandescent bulbs waste much of their energy - up to 90 percent - creating heat.
 CFL bulbs are similarly wasteful, releasing up to 80 percent of their energy as heat.
 LEDs create almost no heat, less than 5 percent of what incandescent bulbs generate.
 Because of this difference, buildings that switch to LEDs may also see savings on cooling costs.

 Due to the improvements in quality and long-term energy savings, LEDs are expected to become more popular than CFLs by 2018.
 That shift may improve the way commercial buildings look, too.
 LEDs offer better range of light options than CFLs.
 LEDs are also excellent at directing light, making them an excellent choice for task applications.
 When positioned in a strategic way, the ability to target light may allow facility managers or designers to create the same lighting quality with fewer lights.

 Even as the quality and versatility of Light Emitting Diodes (LEDs) has improved, costs for this bright new technology have consistently dropped.
 This energy-efficient technology will continue to require even less of an initial investment for all its long-term benefits.

-For more information about how to save money on your lighting costs Request a Demo.
+For more information about how to save money on your lighting costs, contact us.